See the lowest price listing I’ve found on Amazon:

 On the other hand, plenty of owners are quite happy with this unit, especially those who’ve never owned a FoodSaver before (or in some cases any other brand).
 There are enough reports about this issue to make it a concern, but at the same time this model offers a lot of great features and advantages that make it very appealing.

-It’s also worth noting that the manufacturer has started monitoring and responding to many of the questions and reviews on its website.
+It’s also worth noting that the manufacturer is known to respond to many of the questions and reviews on its website.
 This at least indicates that they’re paying attention, so if you do have problems you should give customer service a call and ask for help.
 In one case I found, the company technician explained how to make a simple adjustment to the two little flaps (the sensors), and it completely solved the customer’s problem with the automatic bag detection feature.

 (Back to Top)Size and Capacity